 EACH Child provides education and care in accordance with the National Quality Framework (NQF).

 The framework has 3 parts:

 - A National Quality Standard that provides families with information about quality care in early childhood education.

 - A Nation Quality rating system that has five levels and a rating for each of the seven-key area of childhood development.

-- An Early Years Learning Framework to guide educators in development of play-based learning and development activities for children.
+- A Victorian Early Years Learning Framework (VEYLF) to guide educators in development of play-based learning and development activities for children.

-Further information on the National Quality Framework cis available from the EACH Child Coordinator or at About the National Quality Framework.
+Further information on the National Quality Framework can be found in the following link About the National Quality Framework.

 The program includes experiences that nurture: